Chart Color Schemes

 Residential development activity is slightly higher than average within Kew - West when compared nationally

-New properties are constructed at an average expected construction cost value of $860,000, indicating that developers target the premium market segment with higher-end properties.
 This financial year has seen $1.9 million in commercial development approvals, suggesting minimal commercial development activity compared to Greater Melbourne.
-Kew-West records somewhat elevated construction levels, at 20.0% above the regional average per person over the five-year period, while preserving reasonable buyer options and sustaining existing property demand.
-New development consists of 17.0% standalone homes and 83.0% townhouses or apartments, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This represents a notable shift from the area's existing housing composition, currently at 49.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
+Kew-West records elevated construction levels (20.0% above regional average per person over the five-year period), offering reasonable buyer options while sustaining existing property demand.
+New development consists of 17.0% standalone homes and 83.0% townhouses or apartments, providing affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+This shift from the area's existing housing (currently 49.0% houses) reflects decreasing availability of developable sites and changing lifestyles requiring more diverse, affordable housing options.
+With around 134 people per dwelling approval, Kew-West exhibits characteristics of a growth area.

 Frequently Asked Questions - Development